 Teaching is delivered mainly through studio-based and experiential learning using project briefs.
 This is supported with tutorials, lectures, seminars, visiting speakers and visits to galleries and exhibitions.

 You'll work with both local and national project partners on live project briefs and national competitions.
 This year our students have worked with Derby Museum and Art Gallery, John Smedley and POPAI (Point of Purchase Advertising International).
-They have also responded to competition briefs from the Royal Society of Arts (RSA) Student Design Awards, Johnson Banks, Young Creatives Network and Penguin Books.
+They have also responded to competition briefs from Johnson Banks, Young Creatives Network, Penguin Books and the Royal Society of Arts (RSA) Student Design Awards.
+Nicholas Raven produced More than a Pill for the Royal Society of Arts Student Design Awards 2016/17.